-- the school - if your child is enrolled in school and doesn’t turn up (even if they’re only absent for a day)
+- the school - if your child is enrolled in school and does not turn up (even if they’re only absent for a day)

-- the council’s education welfare officer - if they think your child isn’t getting a suitable education at home
+- the council’s education welfare officer - if they think your child is not getting a suitable education at home

-You can be prosecuted if you don’t give your child an education.
+You can be prosecuted if you do not give your child an education.
 You’ll normally get warnings and offers of help from the local council first.

 When your child can miss school